 Sandwiched in between is a shorter movement titled “Mauresque.”
 This piece was composed the earliest of the three and does not have any direct literary connection that we know of.
-It is a highly representative example of Schmitt’s “orientalist” writing, and listeners will recognize the second theme as one the composer interpolated into the first suite of Antoine et Cléopâtre which he composed nearly a decade later.
+It is a highly representative example of Schmitt’s “orientalist” writing, and astute listeners will recognize the second theme as one the composer interpolated into the first suite of Antoine et Cléopâtre which he composed nearly a decade later.

 Unlike Ravel, who dedicated each movement of his Gaspard de la nuit to pianist friends (Harold Bauer, Jean Marnold and Rudolph Ganz), Schmitt dedicated each movement of Ombes to literary or social acquaintances: lecturer/writer Paul Loyonnet; Linette Chalupt, daughter of the poet René Chalupt; and Yvonne Müller, soon to become the wife of Italian composer Alfredo Casella.

-This may explain partially why Ravel’s composition is better known, as its dedicatees made the suite part of their recital programs.
+This may partially explain why Ravel’s composition is better known, as its dedicatees made the suite part of their recital programs.

 For those who may think that Florent Schmitt’s compositional talents weren’t cutting edge for his time, they need to listen to Ombres!
 Speaking personally, I find this music to be every bit as forward-looking as Leslie De’Ath claims it to be.